bgpworks/beep-help/payment.md

 ### BEEP premium enterprise service
  - If more than 10 groups payments are required
  - If business or corporate payment is required
- - Up to 30 % to 50 % discount (the service fee can be negotiable if you want to make a payment for more than 1,000 groups)

  **[Request for Enterprise customer](https://docs.google.com/forms/d/1DOHecO-1xbndQIck90HuNhBJoJuh9Ez0pALEgWLZU7Q)**